LouisCE/warrior-path/README.md

 ## 404 Page

-I added a custom 404 error page to handle broken or mistyped URLs.
+I added a fun and onbrand custom 404 error page to handle broken or mistyped URLs so that the user has a positive experience, even when visiting a nonexistent page.

 - Displays a **clear error message**.
 - Includes a **5-second redirect** to the homepage.